RobertfKroeger/Obsidian-Notes/Fall 2023/ICS 114 Algorithms and Programming.md

 ### Loops or Repetition
-Formal repetition construct implemented in most programming languages.
+- Formal repetition construct implemented in most programming languages.
 In general there are three main types of loops.
+- Loops can be have loops inside them an when they do they are known as nested loops and the inside loop is usually done OUTSIDE X INSIDE times.
+So a loop that iterates 5 times with a nested loop that iterates 3 times, the internal loop would iterate 15 times.

 1) For loop
 	- Also known as **definite** or **counted loops**, these loops are **pretested**.